 After the testing is complete, an EICR (Electrical Installation Condition Report) is created, which details the work carried out and the findings of that work.

 Should any vulnerabilities be found, the report will suggest improvements and repairs that the landlord or building owner is required to investigate.

 A fixed wire testing report contains a number of different sections that must be filled out.
 The sections include:

 - Client details – the name and address of the client and property.

 - Purpose of the report – whether it has been requested by the client or suggested by the contractor.

 - Details of installation – this includes the address of the premises, the type of premises it is (industrial, commercial, residential), the age of previous installations and the date of previous inspections.

 - Extent of the installation and limitations of the inspection and testing – here, the contractor details what they were able to do and what they were unable to do.
-For example, they may say they could inspect each electrical installation, but they were unable to reach other areas.

 - Declaration – this is signed by an electrician and a verification officer to state that the inspection has been carried out properly.

 - Summary of condition of the installation – this informs the customer whether or not additional work or improvements are required.

 For comprehensive, reliable and effective fixed wire testing, contact the experts at Con-Fused.